y-arjun-y/arjunyadav/pages-md/notebook.md

 (in a rough decreasing order of "high-levelness", these terms tend to get updated as I learn more!)

+- Mistral's 8x7B and Uncensored Models: Now this, [this is interesting](https://www.youtube.com/watch?v=GyllRd2E6fg).
+The uncensored models aspect is however, very scary.

 - The Reversal Curse: Ask ChatGPT who is Tom Cruise's mother: you'll get Mary Lee Pfeiffer.
 Ask ChatGPT who is Mary Lee Pfeiffer's son, it'll say it doesn't know.

 - Gemini by Google: See this [post](https://www.lesswrong.com/posts/9Xh2PyMzNDu3yEHqR/google-gemini-announced) (linkpost of [the announcement post](https://blog.google/technology/ai/google-gemini-ai/), see it for the comments).